 not all messages are syncing with iCloud,

-Part 1.
-Fixes to iCloud Messages Not Syncing on iPhone/iPad/Mac
+How to Fix iCloud Messages Not Syncing on iPhone/iPad/Mac

 Tip 1.
 Check Essential Settings